pink-gorilla/oauth2/README.md

 # how to use tokens (for example in rest api):

-Have a look at [Link rest.project](https://github.com/pink-gorilla/rest) for rest-apis that use oauth2 tokens generated via this library.
+Have a look at [pink-gorilla/rest](https://github.com/pink-gorilla/rest) for rest-apis that use oauth2 tokens generated via this library.

 ```
 (require '[modular.oauth2.token.refresh :as tr])